ToxicFrog/doom-mods/gzap/doc/glossary.md

 randomizer but don't have a fixed position in the world, and are "visited" by other means (such as finishing a level).

+## Tag

+An item's player-visible name, which is not always the same as the name the engine uses, and not guaranteed to be unique.
+For example, the `Cell` and `CellPack` in Doom both have a tag of "Energy Cells".

 ## Tuning

 A process of automatically improving the randomizer logic for a given WAD by analyzing playthrough records.
 When you first import a WAD the logic is fairly rough because it can't tell what keys you need to reach which items; by observing actual play, it can improve the logic and produce more varied randomizations.

+## UZAP

+Short for UZArchipelago.

 ## Region